 As augmented reality technology continues to advance, it opens up possibilities for a dazzling array of practical and innovative applications.
 One great example is a “Magic Mirror”.
-A Magic Mirror is a reflective TV screen linked to a camera and controlled by augmented reality software.
+An augmented reality Magic Mirror is a reflective TV screen linked to a camera and controlled by augmented reality software.
 The TV screen can behave like a regular mirror, but it can also enhance the reflection by showing video feeds from different angles, adding accessories like earrings purses or hats, applying makeup or changing the color of outfits.

-See a demo of this technology here
+See a demo of this technology below.

 With their features, limited only by the imagination of marketing teams, Magic Mirrors are expected to replace traditional mirrors in dressing rooms in retail stores.
 They will help draw customers in and enrich the shopping experience, leading to increased engagement, loyalty and sales.

 Retailers interested in a Magic Mirror system, can choose to purchase one out-of-the-box from a number of suppliers, or build their own using commodity components and developing a custom augmented reality software.
 In this blog post we’ll share our experience building a “Magic Mirror kit” out of commodity hardware components and open AR frameworks that is cheap, fast and can be enhanced to fit every retailer’s specific needs, as an alternative to purchasing a closed vendor solution.